Simulation-Software-Engineering/Lecture-Material/version-control/material/merge_rebase_slides.md

 ## Summary

-- Try to keep a linear history with rebasing whereever reasonable
+- Try to keep a linear history with rebasing whenever reasonable
 - Don't use rebase on a public/shared branch
 - Squash before merging if reasonable
 - Delete `feature` branch after merging